-Your post should show as being “Scheduled” inside the Post Edit > Publish area …
+Your post will show as being “Scheduled” inside the Post Edit > Publish area …

 (Dashboard – Activity screen)

-We’ll show you now how to republish existing WP blog posts.
+Let us show you now how to republish existing posts.

-In some instances, you may decide to republish an old post.
-If so, there are a few options you can use to do this:
+In some situations, you may decide to republish an old post.
+If so, there are a few options you can choose:

 Edit Post Date And Time

-You can reschedule your post by editing the date and time that the post was published.
-Enter a future date (and time), then click Schedule.
+You can reschedule your post by changing the date and time that the post was published.
+Enter a new date (and time) and click Schedule.

-When the scheduled time arrives, the post will jump from its current place in your timeline to the most recent spot on your blog and display the new date and time.
-The link for the post will also update to reflect the new publication date.
+When the scheduled time arrives, the post will move from its current position in your timeline to the most recent spot on your blog and display the new date and time.
+The link for the post will also change to reflect the new publication date.